In this article, we look at how retailers can use different email acquisition strategies on site to build a strong email database.

 The exact value of addresses may vary between different businesses, but there’s no doubt that the email addresses of site visitors can be very important for retailers.

-So how can ecommerce sites encourage people to sign up?
+So how can ecommerce sites encourage people to sign up for emails?

 Here are some common approaches…

 Email Sign Up Options in Headers and Footers

 Most ecommerce sites have an email sign-up option somewhere on the site, though many of these placements are relatively subtle.

 Email sign up links are often shown in the footer, as in the example from Macy’s below.
 If people look for it, they’ll find it, but it’s unlikely to the catch the eye of too many visitors.

 Schuh shows its email sign up in the header, where more people are likely to see it.

 Both of these approaches may work to an extent, but many site visitors are likely to overlook these messages.

 Email Acquisition During Checkout

 Another way many sites build an email list is to gather emails once customers have made a purchase.